AVerteC/c-asgn0/README_asgn2.md

 main() uses the sample code to create a listen socket to detect and process client inputs. main() also handles the command-line arguments for the port number.
-It calls handle_connection() on each connection created to process the HTTP input from clients, and closes the socket when the request has been processed by handle_connection(). main() has a signal handler to close the program gracefully when it gets a SIGTERM signal. main() initializes a mutex for the logfile and stores the logfilename and FILE stream as global variables. main() calls fopen() in write mode to create/concatenate the log file.
+It calls handle_connection() on each connection created to process the HTTP input from clients, and closes the socket after handle_connection() processes the request. main() has a signal handler to close the program gracefully when it gets a SIGTERM signal. main() initializes a mutex for the logfile and stores the logfilename and FILE stream as global variables. main() calls fopen() in write mode to create/concatenate the log file.
 It returns an error if it cannot create the file or access it.